vaughanknouse/Social-Network-API/README.md

 - **Nodemon**: A development tool that automatically restarts the Node.js server when file changes are detected, improving development workflow and efficiency.
 - **Moment.js**: A popular JavaScript library used for parsing, validating, manipulating, and formatting dates and times, ensuring accurate and consistent handling of timestamp data throughout the application.
 - **Insomnia**: A powerful API client used to test and interact with the API endpoints, allowing developers to send HTTP requests and view responses in various formats.
+  **- MongoDB Compass**: A GUI tool for MongoDB that allows developers to visually explore and manage data, run queries, and optimize database performance.

 ## Features